CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_01L01_Prepare_for_deployment_of_AVD_ADDS.md

    ![Bastion close clipboard](./images/bastion-copy-paste.png)

-6. From the **Administrator: Windows PowerShell ISE** console, run the following to create an AD DS organizational unit that will contain objects included in the scope of synchronization to the Microsoft Entra tenant used in this lab:
+6. From the **Administrator: Windows PowerShell ISE** console, run the following to create an Microsoft Entra DS organizational unit that will contain objects included in the scope of synchronization to the Microsoft Entra tenant used in this lab:

    ```powershell
    New-ADOrganizationalUnit 'ToSync' -path 'DC=adatum,DC=com' -ProtectedFromAccidentalDeletion $false
    ```

-7. From the **Administrator: Windows PowerShell ISE** console, run the following to create an AD DS organizational unit that will contain computer objects of Windows 10 domain-joined client computers:
+7. From the **Administrator: Windows PowerShell ISE** console, run the following to create an Microsoft Entra DS organizational unit that will contain computer objects of Windows 10 domain-joined client computers:

    ```powershell
    New-ADOrganizationalUnit 'WVDClients' -path 'DC=adatum,DC=com' -ProtectedFromAccidentalDeletion $false
    ```

-8. From the **Administrator: Windows PowerShell ISE** script pane, run the following to create AD DS user accounts that will be synchronized to the Microsoft Entra tenant used in this lab (replace the `<password>` placeholder with the password **Pa55w.rd1234** in line 9 and 16):
+8. From the **Administrator: Windows PowerShell ISE** script pane, run the following to create Microsoft Entra DS user accounts that will be synchronized to the Microsoft Entra tenant used in this lab (replace the `<password>` placeholder with the password **Pa55w.rd1234** in line 9 and 16):

    > **Note**: You can provide the password of your choice in DevTest/Producion scenarious.
 But for the purpose of this lab, we are going to use the above password.
 Ensure that you remember the password you used.
 You will need it later in this and subsequent labs.